MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 # Transfer phone numbers to Microsoft Teams

 Use the porting wizard in the Microsoft Teams admin center to transfer your phone numbers from your current service provider to Teams.
-After you port your phone numbers to Teams, Microsoft will become your service provider and will bill you for those phone numbers.
+After you port your phone numbers to Teams, Microsoft will become your service provider, for more information, see [How many telephone numbers can you get?](how-many-phone-numbers-can-you-get.md).

 Before you start, we recommend you review the information in [What's a port order?](port-order-overview.md) If you have service numbers for dial-in conferencing bridges, auto attendants or other service numbers, toll-free phone numbers, or have more than 999 user (subscriber) phone numbers that you need to transfer to Teams, see [Manage phone numbers for your organization](../manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.md) to download the correct forms and send them to us.